heonyus/mllm-hallucination-pr-xai/README.md

 ## Overview

 PR-HalluX is a small codebase for experiments on hallucinations in multimodal / vision-language models (MLLMs).

-The focus is:

 - separate **perception-related** and **reasoning-related** errors,
 - extract internal signals (attention / features),